win2013/honduras_tse_pdf/README.md

 python processtoPDF.py 11001 12000 pdfs/data_1100to12000.csv
 ```

+### Finding Image Resoultions and Votind Data

-and to create a table with the JPEG image sizes, and all teh votes for each prescint.
+You can  create a table with the JPEG image sizes, and all the votes for each prescint in CSV format.
+This is a quick and dirty way of doing that by redirecting output to the CSV file, but we can use CSV module on python.
+additionally, the app extracts the resolution of all images and inersts them as P_W and P_H: President Width and HEIGHT
+and so on.

 ```
 python findresolutions.py 1 18180  > data_mining.csv
 ```